-The Society's LTB encompasses with-profits, non-profit and unit linked life and pensions business.
+The Society's LTB is made up of with-profits, non-profit and unit linked life and pensions business.

 Under Solvency II, the Society's LTB obligations are classified as Life (non-health).

 The Society's LTB business is transacted in the United Kingdom under the Unity Mutual brand.